Skip to content

 Table of Contents-Click to Expand

-Hume Band 2.0 First Look at a Glance
+Hume Band 2.0 at a Glance

 Best for: Health conscious people 35 plus who want longevity insights without an ongoing subscription, especially if they also use the Hume Body Pod.